mattsm18/powder_drum_SW/README.md

 Fully implemented in the firmware, some work still to do for ACK and NACK handling in the software.

 ![alt text](https://github.com/mattsm18/powder_drum_SW/blob/master/docs/serial_protocol.png "Custom Serial Protocol")

-## Authorship

-- Developed by Matthew Smith 22173112